gradualgames/ggsound/README.md

 exercise GGSound.

 # Changes:
+* 2-2-18:  Refactored how envelopes are stored and read during execution into a "compact instrument" 256 byte format.
+This helps performance but introduces the limitation that you cannot have extremely long volume, pitch or other envelopes togehter in one instrument, but should still be useful for most common use cases.
+You can work around this limitation with additional instruments in the rare case you need many long envelopes end to end.
 * 1-25-18: Refactored arpeggio execution to support all three arpeggio types: absolute, fixed and relative.
 Re-tested with FamiCuber's track.
 This is a new feature, please